thcolin/scene-release-parser-php/README.md

 [![Code Climate](https://codeclimate.com/github/thcolin/scene-release-parser/badges/gpa.svg)](https://codeclimate.com/github/thcolin/scene-release-parser)
 [![Test Coverage](https://codeclimate.com/github/thcolin/scene-release-parser/badges/coverage.svg)](https://codeclimate.com/github/thcolin/scene-release-parser/coverage)

-PHP Library to parse scene release names to get their tags and title (original from [majestixx/scene-release-parser-php-lib](https://github.com/majestixx/scene-release-parser-php-lib)).
+PHP Library parsing a scene release name to retrieve title and tags (original from [majestixx/scene-release-parser-php-lib](https://github.com/majestixx/scene-release-parser-php-lib)).

-The library contains one classe, **thcolin\SceneReleaseParser\Release**, the constructor will try to extract all the tags from the Release name and creates an object with easy access to all information, remaining parts will construct the title of the media (movie or tv show).
+The library is made of one class : `thcolin\SceneReleaseParser\Release`, the constructor will try to extract all the tags from the release name and creates `getters` for each one, remaining parts will construct the title of the media (movie or tv show).

-I added another class : **thcolin\SceneReleaseParser\Parser**, constructed with a **Mhor\MediaInfo\MediaInfo** object.
-It can ```parse``` a file to a ```Release``` by his path.
-It add unavailable informations with **MediaInfo** about the file.

 ## Installation
 Install with composer :